datasektionen/taitan/README.md

 | -vv  | Print more info messages                     |
 | -w   | Reload the contents when they change on disk |

+### Docker

+If you have docker installed, you can also run the repo using `docker-compose up --build`

+Make sure to copy `.env.example` to `.env` first, and populate `TOKEN` with you personal github token.

 ## API documentation

 http://godoc.org/github.com/datasektionen/taitan